 Actual name 嬴政 (Ying Zheng).
 Reigned 247 BC to 220 BC.

-So many things could be written about Qin Shihuang, the so-called first Emperor of China.
+Many things could be written about Qin Shihuang, the so-called first Emperor of China.
 He united the many states of China under one rule for the first time in history.
-He built the Great Wall and commissioned the Terracotta Warriors, thereby gifting China with millions of tourist revenue millennia later.
+He built the Great Wall and commissioned the Terracotta Army, thereby gifting China with millions of tourist revenue millennia later.
 At the same time, he was also appallingly brutal during his conquest of the various states.
-After unification, he continue to order many atrocities.
-The most notorious of which being book burnings and live burial of scholars (焚书坑儒, fenshu kengru).
+After unification, he continued to order many atrocities.
+The most notorious of these being book burnings and live burial of scholars (焚书坑儒, fenshu kengru).

 However tyrannical he was, one fact is undisputable.
 Qin Shihuang laid the groundwork for China to emerge as the primary cultural and political powerhouse of East Asia.
-His reforms standardised language, numerical units and monetary measures, all of which are crucial to the growth of any empire.
-Lastly, his continued military campaigns expanded the Chinese sphere of domination to the “barbarian” areas of Guangdong and Hunan area, thus denoting the borders of modern China.
+His reforms standardised language, numerical units and monetary measures, all of which were crucial to the growth of any empire.
+Lastly, his various military campaigns expanded the Chinese sphere of domination, including to the “barbarian” areas of Guangdong and Hunan.
 Without the deeds of Qin Shihuang, China as we know it today might not even exist.
-Quite likely, it would stay the messy collection of bickering states it was prior to Qin Shihuang.
-Over time, these states would have eventually developed starkly different cultures and identities.
+Quite likely, it would have stayed the messy collection of bickering states it was prior to Qin Shihuang.
+Over time, these states could have eventually developed starkly different cultures and identities.

 2. Han Wudi (汉武帝)

 Actual name 刘彻 (Liu Che).
 Reigned 141 BC to 87 BC.